sciencectn/sciencectn.github.io/about.md

 Years later, I felt like reviving it by creating this site.
 I wanted to combine that same authentic free expression and chaos of a 12 year old with professional multimedia tools with hopefully useful bits of wisdom about software engineering.
 But the chrisfun.com domain is crazy expensive for some reason, so now we have chrisfun.xyz.

-Anyway, about me: I'm a software engineer specializing in embedded systems in high stakes situations: scary machines in industrial environments (trains, forklift trucks, robots, drones, etc).
+About me: I'm a software engineer specializing in embedded systems in high stakes situations: scary machines in industrial environments (trains, forklift trucks, robots, drones, etc).

-I mess around with many things in my free time: like making music, writing, reading sci-fi, occasionally writing things, wondering about the Fermi paradox, and cooking (mostly finding ways to automate it).
+I mess around with many things in my free time: like making music, writing, reading sci-fi, occasionally writing things, photography, wondering about the Fermi paradox, and cooking (mostly finding ways to automate it).